watersalesman/aura-botnet/README.md

 It is far from the most efficient web server, but this is offset by the
 following:
 * Django is extremely portable and therefore good for testing/educational purposes.
-The server and database are contained within the `django-server` folder.
+The server and database are contained within the `aura-server` folder.
 * Django includes a very intuitive and powerful admin site that can be used for managing bots and commands